Generic name: olsalazine [ ole-SAL-a-zeen ]

 What is Dipentum?

-Dipentum is used to treat ulcerative colitis.
+Dipentum is used to treat ulcerative colitis in adults.

 Before taking this medicine